LuisaAPF/tcp_server/README.md

 *event source* sent them.

 ## Running the program
-To this program, you need an environment with Elixir (was developed using Elixir 1.9.1).
+To run this program, you need an environment with Elixir (was developed using Elixir 1.9.1).
 From the command line, run

 ```